 How to Steam Your Face (Facial Steaming Techniques)

 There are several techniques that you can use if you want to steam your face to remove blackheads.
 Almost all of these techniques will produce good results for your facial skin but you should use a technique that you are comfortable with and one that is compatible with your facial steamer.

 Which Facial Steaming Method is Better – Boiling Water Bowl or Facial Steaming Machine?

-Facial steamers usually come with an owners manual that provides guidance and instructions on how to use it.
+Facial steamers usually come with an owner’s manual that provides guidance and instructions on how to use them.
 Follow the instructions in the guide booklet to do your steaming session at home.

 Always ensure that your face is at least 5 inches away from the steam because getting too close to the steam may burn your face.

 Duration and Frequency of Facial Steaming

 A reasonable duration for facial steaming should be between 5 -15 minutes and up to 20 minutes (in rare cases) depending on your heat tolerance.
 You can also take small breaks if you can’t steam for up to 10 minutes.